 The Persecuted Church Responds to Terror in Paris

-Just before the Kouachi brothers unleashed their shooting spree in a Paris publishing office, Boko Haram attacked the Nigerian town of Baga and terrorized and killed at least 150 people.
+Just before the Kouachi brothers unleashed their shooting spree in a Paris publishing office, an extremist group that is located primarily in Northern Nigeria attacked the Nigerian town of Baga and terrorized and killed at least 150 people.
 Some witnesses say there may have been as many as 2000 victims, many of whom drowned while fleeing a more horrific fate at the hands of radical Islamic jihadists.
 Unlike the events in France, this attack had no live broadcast.
 There were no reporters present, nobody tweeted for help or texted the police.
 Gruesome pictures were posted later… but they were largely ignored, especially in Nigeria.
 When Boko Haram kidnapped over 200 girls from the town Chibok, at least we could identify with the anguished parents.
 But we simply cannot imagine the violent scenes in Baga.
 Nor do we want to.

 How do we – followers of Christ – deal with the terror of Muslim extremism?
 For years, Open Doors has served Christians in areas where intimidation and extreme violence are part of daily life such as Nigeria, Central Africa, Sudan, North East Kenya, Egypt, Syria, Iraq, Southern Philippines, North Korea and others.
 We asked church leaders and ordinary believers in these regions for their reaction to the attack in Paris.
 The responses were varied.